Bioconductor/bioconductor.org/content/about/awards.md

 The form is available 3-4 months before the annual Bioconductor conference.
 It will be advertised on the conference website, Bioconductor social media platforms, and support site forums.
-If you are unable to fill out a google form, please contact bioconductorcoreteam@gmail.com to nominate a candidate.
+If you are unable to fill out a Google form, please contact bioconductorcoreteam@gmail.com to nominate a candidate.

-The deadline to nominate a candidate for the Bioc2023 Awards is Wednsday May 31 st, 2023.
+The deadline to nominate a candidate for the Bioc2023 Awards is Wednesday May 31 st, 2023.
 The Bioc2023 Awards will be announced during the
 [annual conference](https://bioc2023.bioconductor.org/) August 2-4, 2023.

 # FAQ